 Senator Boozman's National Security Accomplishments

-As a co-chair of the Senate Air Force Caucus, Boozman has worked to ensure the Air Force has the resources and the tools it needs to meet evolving challenges.
-He's seen first-hand the rigorous training our nation’s aviators do to prepare for combat and improve their readiness and has secured investments to make necessary improvements.
-In 2018, I authored language to update the Little Rock Air Force Base (LRAFB) runway.
+As a co-chair of the Senate Air Force Caucus, Boozman works to ensure the Air Force has the resources and the tools it needs to meet evolving challenges.
+He’s seen first-hand the rigorous training our nation’s aviators do to prepare for combat and improve their readiness, and has secured investments to make necessary improvements.
+In 2018, Boozman authored language to update the Little Rock Air Force Base (LRAFB) runway.
 He has continued to strengthen the LRAFB’s mission by securing a new C-130J flight training unit at the 189th Airlift Wing of the Arkansas Air National Guard at LRAFB and funding for $47 million for a C-130H/J Fuselage Trainer facility at the base.

-The senator helped secure a cybersecurity mission at LRAFB to combat our nation’s growing cyber threat making it a leader in the development of cyber capabilities to enhance the Air Force’s operations to protect information and defend against vulnerabilities that could compromise our national security.
+Boozman helped secure a cybersecurity mission at LRAFB to combat the growing cyber threat we face, making it a leader in the development of cyber capabilities to enhance the Air Force’s operations to protect information and defend against vulnerabilities that could compromise our national security.

 Here are some additional highlights:

 Boozman championed construction for a new Arkansas National Guard Readiness Training Center at Fort Chaffee.
 The center will provide greater support for training exercises to help ensure Arkansas guardsmen continue to be some of the best.
 He has advocated for critical investments at Fort Chafee to preserve the capability for use by the many units from across the country who benefit from it by securing $9 million for readiness training ranges, which will support ongoing operations at Razorback Range at Fort Chaffee and $1.1 million for an Army National Guard range expansion to improve the multi-purpose machine gun range for mounted unit training at the installation.